JMRI: Logix Documentation

 - Below the Logix Table is the Add... button.

-- The Tools menu contains four Logix maintenance tools:
+- The Tools menu contains five Logix maintenance tools:

 Creating a new Logix